 Search or browse resources by class of compounds, molecular formula, systematic, common and trade names, synonyms, Registry numbers, SMILES, InchI codes and when available by structure.

-Noted reactions can be found within the literature, but a best bet is to start with SciFinder reaction sequences, followed by Reaxys for more in-depth and extensive coverage through the literature over time and PubChem for a medical/health sciences perspective.\
+Noted reactions can be found within the literature, but a best bet is to start with SciFinder-n property and reaction searches, followed by Reaxys for more in-depth and extensive coverage through the literature over time and PubChem for a medical/health sciences perspective.

 A long yet essential list of finding aids and specialty databases commonly used for finding reaction, spectra, property and unique data.
 A first start and an old favourite for common and most used chemicals is the CRC Handbook of Chemistry & Physics which is in print on reserve in the Library and older editions in the stacks.